openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getColor(resource: Resource): Promise&lt;number&gt;;

-Obtains the color value corresponding to the specified resource object.
+Obtains the color value (decimal) corresponding to the specified resource object.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Global.ResourceManager